 The postgraduate community is a vibrant and welcoming community, comprising around one fifth of the University’s student population across our three sites in Kent.Professor Susan Millns, Dean of the Graduate College

-You will normally need a good honours degree to enter a Master's level course.
-However, it is recognised that some applicants may not meet these standard requirements, yet may be desirable candidates with other appropriate skills and knowledge.
-In this case you may be offered the opportunity to complete an orientation module or a portfolio to demonstrate your ability to work at Level 7.
+We recognise that some applicants may not meet these standard requirements, yet may be desirable candidates with other and appropriate skills and knowledge.
+In this case they may be offered the opportunity to complete an orientation module or a portfolio to demonstrate their ability to work at level 7.
 Applicants may be asked to attend an interview.

 If English is not your first language you require an IELTS overall score of 6.0 with no element below 5.5 for most standard undergraduate and postgraduate courses.
-There are some exceptions and if the IELTS requirement differs it will be specified on the course page.
+Please visit the English Language Requirements page for a full summary.

 We offer alumni discounts on CCCU Postgraduate Taught, PGCE Primary and Secondary, and Masters by Research courses for eligible students.